 To an extent, the book on foresight as a function is still being written.
 It’s different from the field of study of futurism, said Joanna.

-“People who do trend forecasting that’s very different to foresight,” Joanna said.
+“People who do trend forecasting that’s very different to foresight,” said Joanna, then a foresight leader Mars Wrigley and who is now with McDonald’s.
 “Strategic functions in a business are probably the most similar to what foresight does.”

 Read next: Innovation happens through understanding